8th grader arrested for threatening to shoot a teacher

-ECTOR COUNTY, TX.
-(KMID/KPEJ) — Tuesday afternoon ECISD police arrested an 8th grader at Nimitz Middle School for threatening to shoot a teacher.
+ECTOR COUNTY, Texas (KMID/KPEJ) — Tuesday afternoon ECISD police arrested an 8th grader at Nimitz Middle School for threatening to shoot a teacher.

 The threat came after the teacher stepped between two students who were arguing with each other.
 The 8th grader, who did not have a weapon, threatened the teacher for stepping between them.